mecid/mecid.github.io/_posts/2025-10-15-introducing-jujutsu-vcs.md

 > jj squash --into px

-Use the --into argument to specify which change to squash into, and JJ will automatically rebase subsequent changes as needed.
+Use the into argument to specify which change to squash into, and JJ will automatically rebase subsequent changes as needed.

 > jj undo